Guangxu Emperor: Accession to the throne and upbringing

 The Guangxu Emperor was born on 14 August 1871, receiving the name Zaitian, and was the second son of Yixuan (Prince Chun), and his primary spouse Yehenara Wanzhen, a younger sister of Empress Dowager Cixi.
 He was the nephew of Cixi and the grandson of the Daoguang Emperor.

 On 12 January 1875, Zaitian's cousin, the Tongzhi Emperor, died without a son to succeed him.
 On that same day an imperial conference was held by the co-regents of the former emperor, the Empress Dowager Ci'an and the Empress Dowager Cixi.
 Breaking the imperial convention that a new emperor must always be of a generation after that of the previous emperor, candidates were considered from the generation of Tongzhi.
 The reason for this was that the empress dowagers wanted the candidate to take the place of the Tongzhi Emperor as the successor to the Xianfeng Emperor, whose only son had been Tongzhi.

 The other proposed candidates besides Zaitian were the two sons of Prince Gong, Zaicheng and Zaiying, but they were of the same age group as the Tongzhi Emperor and were seen as having been a negative influence on him, so they were distrusted.
 Zaitian was younger than both of them and was the nephew of Cixi.
 His father, Prince Chun, was also more liked than Prince Gong and was known for being a scholar and a supporter of patriotic policies.
 These were the factors that led to the selection of Zaitian to become emperor.

 A decree announced on 13 January that Zaitian had been chosen as the successor to the Xianfeng Emperor.
 The same decree also announced that Empress Dowagers Ci'an and Cixi would be his co-regents.
-He ascended to the throne at the age of four, on 25 February 1875, and adopted "Guangxu" (meaning "continuation of splendor") as his regnal name, therefore he is known as the "Guangxu Emperor".
+He ascended to the throne at the age of three, on 25 February 1875, and adopted "Guangxu" (meaning "continuation of splendor") as his regnal name, therefore he is known as the "Guangxu Emperor".
 His personal name Zaitian was no longer used after that point.